 Being arrested for a crime is a frightening, traumatic experience for most people.
 It is easy to feel intimidated by the police and prosecutors and unsure what to do or whom to listen to.
 The simple truth is that your own attorney is the one person in the entire criminal justice system whose only responsibility is to look out for you and your best interests.
-Based in Highland, New York, Peter M. Cordovano, P.C. represents Hudson Valley residents who have been arrested for DWI, cited for DWAI or another traffic infraction, or charged with misdemeanor or felony offenses.
+Based in Highland, New York, Peter M. Cordovano, P.C. represents Hudson Valley, Poughkeepsie, Arlington, and Kingston residents who have been arrested for DWI, cited for DWAI or another traffic infraction, or charged with misdemeanor or felony offenses.
 When you face criminal charges, I offer the kind of experience and advocacy you can trust.

 If you are convicted of a DWI, misdemeanor, or felony crime, you can face serious fines and jail time.
 You may also face the prospect of losing your job and not being able to get another one.
 The same goes for getting or keeping a professional or occupational license.
 Military and government workers can find their security clearance in question.
 The list of potential negative consequences goes on and does not include the effect that an arrest can have on your home life and your reputation in the community.